opf/openproject/docs/release-notes/11-0-0/README.md

 ![top-down-scheduling](top-down-scheduling.png)

 Moving a child element in the manual scheduling mode will not move the dates of the parent element.
-It will now indicate the scheduling differences with a blue or red bracket underneath (e.g. when a child is shorter or longer than the parent phase).
+It will now indicate the scheduling differences with a black or red bracket underneath (e.g. when a child is shorter or longer than the parent phase).
 Also, we have added a grey background on hover to indicate the parent-child-relationships.

 Now, in OpenProject you can rely on both, top-down and bottom-up planning or even a combination of both.
 The approach you choose depends on your specific planning goal.